jostylr/event-when/eventwhen.md

     coordinated through a single object.
 The emphasis throughout is on coordinating the global flow of the program.

+    It addresses what I find to be the pain points of JavaScript programming: when does code execute and how does it have access to the objects it needs?
+Most event libraries handle the first well enough for linear sequences of event firing, but they fail when multiple events need to happen, in any order, before triggering a response.
+It can also require a lot of closures or globals to handle manipulating state from event calls.
+This library is designed to address those needs.

     Most event libraries suggest making objects (such as a button) into emitters.
-This library is based rather on the idea of coordinating the global flow of the program.
-It is designed to allow you to attach the object to the event/handler/emit.
+This library is designed to allow you to attach the object to the event/handler/emit.
 It also allows you to listen for events before the corresponding object exists.
 This is more like having listeners on a form element responding to button clicks in the form.

     There are several noteworthy features of this library: